 Reduce Lactic Acid -25%

-On top of this they there are other functions aimed that recovering the muscle post workout as you are having a sport massage in a particular area which is then claimed that it enhances recovery.
+On top of this they there are other functions aimed at recovering the muscle post-workout as you are having a sports massage in a particular area which is then claimed that it enhances recovery.
 Which could be highly beneficial if you trainer shoulders the day before back.

 Who endorses these machines?

-Phil Heath aka Mr Olympia – Claiming that he uses them pre, during and after workouts to enhanced recovery and increasing muscle density and strength.
+Phil Heath aka Mr Olympia (at time of writing) – Claiming that he uses them pre, during and after workouts to enhanced recovery and increasing muscle density and strength.